binkley/modern-java-practices/README.md

 This project also provides the coverage report as part of Maven's project report.

+The [`coverage`](./coverage) script is helpful for checking your current coverage state: try `./coverage -f all`.
+Current limitations:
+- Maven builds only
+- Single module builds only

 ### Tips

 * See [discussion on Lombok](#leverage-lombok-to-tweak-code-coverage) how to